Family Educational Rights and Privacy Act (FERPA)

 Because of limited space, keep the sign/poster to a maximum size of 8 ½” by 11” letter size paper.

 Banners (maximum size of 4’ x 8’) may be posted in Hinton and the M.D.
 Anderson Student Center, hung on the cable along the upstairs railing.
 All banners must be approved by the Office of Student Involvement before posting.
+All banners must be secured when hanging.
+If the banner falls, it may not be replaced.

 Use of yard signs, display boards and other large scale signage is prohibited except for use by HBU departments and fee-funded organizations.